 Note, be sure to delete the example information before beginning.

-Disclaimer - the Spreadsheetshoppe.com does not take any responsibility for trades made using the information on this site.
+Disclaimer – the Spreadsheetshoppe.com does not take any responsibility for trades made using the information on this site.
 The information found here is being provided for educational / informational purposes only, any actions taken as a result of this information is strictly the responsibility of the user.
 Trading financial instruments of any kind, including but not limited to, options, futures, and stocks carry significant potential risk.
-No representation is made that by using the information on this site will or are likely to achieve profits or losses indicated.
+No representation is made that by using the information on this site, one will or is likely to achieve profits or losses indicated.

 This website, its owners, its associates and/or its representatives are not registered as securities broker-dealers or investment advisors with any state securities regulatory authority.
 We recommend consulting with a registered investment advisor, broker-dealer, and/or financial advisor.
 If you choose to invest with or without seeking advice from such an advisor or entity, then any consequences resulting from your investments are your sole responsibility.